Get the ArenaCoach Desktop App

 Fury Warrior PvP Guide - Midnight Season 1

-Fury Warrior PvP talents, gear, and Solo Shuffle guide for Midnight Season 1.
-B tier at 56.3% win rate.
-Talents, stat priority, matchups, and compositions.
+Fury Warrior PvP talents and gear for Midnight Season 1.
+C tier, 48.8% win rate in Solo Shuffle.
+Talents, gear, stat priority, matchups, and compositions.

 Patch 12.0.5 Season 1